-- a.
-Purpose: - The purpose of this committee is: - 1) To establish and implement a set of principles and guidelines for collaborative budgeting and long-term planning; - 2) To review the university budget and make recommendations to the president and the president's cabinet regarding funding priorities and budget allocations; - 3) To make recommendations to the president and university council regarding the longrange planning of the institution including the master plan for facilities and also planning for academic programs; - 4) To ensure that budgeting reflects the long-term goals of the university.
-The committee shall meet at least twice during both fall and spring semesters and as needed during summer semester.
-The chair of the committee shall be elected from among the teaching faculty members of the committee.
-Members should be elected for staggered 2-year terms (initially half of the members shall be elected for three year terms).
+The purpose of this committee is:

+- 1) To establish and implement a set of principles and guidelines for collaborative budgeting and long-term planning; - 2) To review the university budget and make recommendations to the president and the president's cabinet regarding funding priorities and budget allocations; - 3) To make recommendations to the president and university council regarding the longrange planning of the institution including the master plan for facilities and also planning for academic programs; - 4) To ensure that budgeting reflects the long-term goals of the university. - The committee shall meet at least twice during both fall and spring semesters and as needed during summer semester.
+The chair of the committee will be the current president of the faculty senate.
+Members should be elected for staggered 2-year terms.
-b.
-Memb ership 1) TF 9; one teaching faculty member from each college or university college; chair of faculty council (or representative); chair of faculty senate (or representative) 2) AD 3; one department chair elected by the chairs council; one dean elected by the dean's council; one administrative faculty director elected by the directors 3) SF 1; chair of the staff senate (or representative)

-- 4) SD 1; Student Government Senate president (or representative) - 5) Non-Voting 5; provost and vice president for academic affairs; vice Ex-Officio president for student success and enrollment services; vice president for business and administration; chief information officer; vice president for external affairs and university relations
+- 1) TF 9; one teaching faculty member from each college selected by the senators from that college operating as a caucus; the President and President-Elect of Faculty Senate (or representative). - 2) AD 4; one department chair elected by the chairs' council; one dean elected by the deans' council; the President and President-Elect of the Administrator's Senate. - 3) SF 1; President and President-Elect of the Staff Senate (or representative). - 4) SD 1; Student Government Senate President (or representative). - 5) Non-Voting 5; Provost and Vice President for Academic Affairs; Vice President for Student Success and Enrollment Services; Vice President for Business and Administration; Chief Information Officer; Special Assistant to the President for External Affairs and University Relations.

-14. Grievance Oversight Committee - assigned to the Faculty Senate and advisory to the Provost
+Grievance Oversight Committee - assigned to the Faculty Senate and advisory to the Provost a.
+Purpose

 The committee reviews petitions from faculty for a grievance hearing using the procedures outlined in the Faculty Conflict Resolution Policy.
-The committee shall, in collaboration with the Provost and VPAA and the Ombuds, also have the responsibility of evaluating the effectiveness of the Conflict Resolution Policy and recommending changes in the Policy to the Senate.
+The committee shall, in collaboration with the provost and VPAA and the ombuds, also have the responsibility of evaluating the effectiveness of the Conflict Resolution Policy and recommending changes in the Policy to the Senate.
 The Policy should be evaluated on a yearly basis.
 Members of this committee will receive training in policies and procedures at the beginning of each academic year.
-The Faculty Ombuds will coordinate the training.
+The faculty ombuds will coordinate the training.

-- b.
-Membership - 1) TF 6; three principal three alternates elected by the faculty council - 2) AD 4; two chairs; one principal and one alternate elected by the chairs council two deans or assistant deans; one principal and one alternate elected by the deans council
+- 1) TF 6; three faculty senate representatives, and three alternates elected by the faculty senate. - 2) AD 4; two chairs, one principal and an alternate elected by the chairs' council; two deans or assistant deans, one principal and one alternate elected by the deans' council.

 Members of the Grievance Oversight Committee serve 2-year, staggered terms.
 Elections will occur during spring semester of each year for terms that begin during fall semester of the following academic year.
-The Chair's Council will elect the Chairs and the Dean's Council will elect the Deans.
-The Faculty Council will elect teaching faculty from tenured faculty at large.
-The Faculty Council Chair will invite nominations from all faculty members in January of each year.
-The Faculty Council Chair will check that each nominee is qualified to serve and will contact each nominee to ensure his or her willingness to serve.
-In even years, the Faculty Council will vote for two representatives and one alternate from those nominated.
+The chair's council will elect the chairs and the dean's council will elect the deans.
+The faculty senate will elect teaching faculty from tenured faculty at large.
+The faculty senate president will invite nominations from all faculty members in January of each year.
+The faculty senate president will check that each nominee is qualified to serve and will contact each nominee to ensure his or her willingness to serve.
+In even years, the faculty senate will vote for two representatives and one alternate from those nominated.
 In odd years, one representative and two alternates will be elected.
-Once the elections have been held, the Faculty Council Chair will send the name(s) of the faculty member representative(s) to the Chair of the Oversight Committee, the Ombuds, and the Faculty Senate Chair.
+Once the elections have been held, the faculty senate president will send the name(s) of the faculty member representative(s) to the chair of the oversight committee, the ombuds, and the faculty senate president.